sherifi/tenderapi-scraper/README.md

 ### Start

-`npm run scrape` to run the scrape
+`npm run scrape` to run the scraper